 In case of fire, call 9-1-1, pull the fire alarm, and get out of the building.
 If the exit is blocked, try to find an alternative way out (a back staircase, a side door, or a window).
 If you cannot get out, make sure that someone knows where you are.
 Hang a sheet outside of your window and call for help.
 You should also contact emergency services immediately and let the operator know your exact location in the building for rescue.

-In all cases, you should call the fire department, even if you manage to put a fire out yourself.
+In all cases of fire, you should call the fire department, even if you manage to put the fire out yourself.
 Firefighters can assess the situation and determine how the fire started and how to prevent another one.
 The following tips are not meant to be a replacement for the fire department.
 If the fire is large or spreading or if there is a large amount of smoke, get out of the building, pull a fire alarm, and call the fire department.
 Never put your life in danger to try to fight a fire, regardless of the cause or location.

 - Ordinary combustible fires (Class A): These are fires that occur when paper, wood, cardboard, plastic, or cloth catches on fire.
 It is best to put these fires out with a large amount of water or a Class A fire extinguisher.
 This type of fire can also be smothered if it is small and you can deprive it from a source of oxygen.

 - Flammable liquid fires and gas fires (Class B): Flammable liquids and gases (gasoline, propane, butane, natural gas, etc.) and water do not mix, so do not use water to put out this type of fire as this will just make it spread more.
 If you can shut off the source of the liquid or gas, do it.
 If it is not safe to do so, evacuate the area, as a single spark could set off an explosion.
 These fires should be smothered.